iprchuyeclassroom-bot/EcoTrack-AI/README.md

 # 🌱 EcoTrack – AI-Powered Personal Carbon Footprint Tracker
-## 🧠 My Idea in a Nutshell
+## Summary
-EcoTrack is a mobile application that uses artificial intelligence to analyze daily user activities — such as transportation, diet, shopping, and energy use — and delivers personalized, actionable recommendations to help reduce their carbon footprint in real time.
+EcoTrack is an AI-powered application designed to help individuals understand and reduce their personal carbon footprint.
+By analyzing daily activities such as transportation, diet, shopping, and energy consumption, the system uses machine learning models to estimate carbon emissions and provide personalized, data-driven recommendations.
+The goal of EcoTrack is to support more sustainable decision-making at the individual level and encourage environmentally responsible behavior.
 ---

 ## 📚 Background